Martine A. Rothblatt Sells 3,082 Shares of United Therapeutics Co. (NASDAQ:UTHR) Stock

 United Therapeutics Co.
-(NASDAQ:UTHR) CEO Martine A. Rothblatt sold 3,082 shares of the company’s stock in a transaction that occurred on Monday, December 27th.
-The stock was sold at an average price of $213.31, for a total transaction of $657,421.42.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+(NASDAQ:UTHR) CEO Martine A. Rothblatt sold 3,082 shares of United Therapeutics stock in a transaction dated Wednesday, December 29th.
+The stock was sold at an average price of $212.49, for a total value of $654,894.18.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

-United Therapeutics (NASDAQ:UTHR) last issued its quarterly earnings results on Wednesday, November 3rd.
-The biotechnology company reported $3.42 EPS for the quarter, topping the Zacks’ consensus estimate of $3.37 by $0.05.
-The firm had revenue of $444.70 million for the quarter, compared to analyst estimates of $421.45 million.
+United Therapeutics (NASDAQ:UTHR) last announced its quarterly earnings data on Wednesday, November 3rd.
+The biotechnology company reported $3.42 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $3.37 by $0.05.
 United Therapeutics had a net margin of 27.94% and a return on equity of 12.93%.
-The business’s revenue for the quarter was up 17.0% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $3.84 EPS.
-Research analysts forecast that United Therapeutics Co. will post 11.36 earnings per share for the current year.
+The business had revenue of $444.70 million during the quarter, compared to the consensus estimate of $421.45 million.
+During the same quarter last year, the firm earned $3.84 earnings per share.
+The firm’s quarterly revenue was up 17.0% compared to the same quarter last year.
+On average, analysts anticipate that United Therapeutics Co. will post 11.36 earnings per share for the current fiscal year.

 About United Therapeutics